 Mount Kisco’s History

-There is a statue named “Chief Kisco” in Mount Kisco.
-There never was a real person with that name.
+There is a statue named “Chief Kisco” in Mount Kisco, although there never was a real person with that name.
 The statue was donated to the town in 1907 as a decorative top to a water fountain.
 On the base of the pedestal are the words “God’s Only Beverage for Man and Beast.”
 Chief Kisco rules over the Village from his perch at the intersection of Routes 133 and 117.

-Mount Kisco comprises 3.25 square miles and has a population of 9,983.
-It includes about 4,000 households.
-Kisco is now home to many residents, businesses, and Northern Westchester Hospital.
+Mount Kisco comprises 3.25 square miles with a population of 9,983 and includes about 4,000 households.
+It is now home to many residents, businesses, and Northern Westchester Hospital.
 Recently, Bicycle World has restored its building to its former glory of the late 1800’s.
-Originally built as a hardware store, the building was also home to a furniture store, prior to being a bike shop.
+Originally built as a hardware store, the building was also home to a furniture store prior to being a bike shop.